Michael Massey Player Props: Royals vs. Marlins

 Michael Massey At The Plate

-- Massey has four doubles, four home runs and 10 walks while batting .236.
+- Massey is hitting .230 with four doubles, four home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.